Skip to Content

 Sesame Snap Peas Recipe

-• Quick and easy side dish that goes with so many meals.
-Try it with our creamy coconut shrimp or for a healthier dinner, serve it with steamed salmon
+This quick and easy side dish pairs perfectly with so many meals—try it with our creamy coconut shrimp or alongside steamed salmon for a lighter dinner.

-• It’s kid friendly.
-These are peas that kids love to eat.
-They are sweet, crisp, and nothing like those mushy canned peas that grandma used to serve.
+It’s also a kid-friendly option!
+These peas are sweet, crisp, and a far cry from the mushy canned peas grandma used to serve.

 Ingredients needed for sesame snap peas.